-To see if an egg is really fresh, the egg white should
+To see if an egg is really fresh, the egg white should:

 Sheep and goat meat

-How to conserve meat
+How to store meat

 A land of rivers and lakes, Piedmont has an impressive fish production that amounts to about 2,500 tons per year.